VladislavDim/bite-review/README.md

   - UUID (for unique identifiers)
   - CORS (Cross-Origin Resource Sharing)
   - Resend (for transactional email verification)

 ---

+## 🔍 Additional Functionalities

+- ✅ **Image validation** – server/client validation for size, type, and resolution (with Multer and custom logic).
+- ✅ **Profile management** – secure editing of user data and avatar via FormData and PATCH request.
+- ✅ **Email verification** – new users are required to verify their email via Resend.
+- ✅ **Real restaurant data** – no mock data; actual restaurants and images are used for realism.
+- ✅ **Advanced UI/UX** – includes animated carousels, custom 0.1-precision star rating, gradient scrollbars, responsive dropdowns, and hover transitions.
+- ✅ **Filtering & sorting** – dynamic sorting by rating, name, review count, and ownership.
+- ✅ **Review integrity** – prevents duplicate reviews and disallows self-reviews.

+---

 ## 🚀 Getting Started